-With the above steps you can connect to any desired platform using its API.
+With the above steps, you can connect to any desired platform using its API.
 In this blog, I have not covered how you can tackle pagination in Power BI.
 You can wait for my blog on “How to call API in Power BI recursively”.

-There is one authentication method which cannot be tackled directly in Power BI, which is the OAuth2 authentication method.
+There is one authentication method that cannot be tackled directly in Power BI, which is the OAuth2 authentication method.
 If your platform does not support any method other than OAuth2, then a Custom Connector must be built.

 Let us know if you want a blog on how to build a custom connector for Power Bi Consulting Services.